responsible-ai-collaborative/aiid/mongo.md

 * `submitters`: Array(string) # People that submitted the incident report
 * `authors`: Array(string) # People that wrote the incident report
+* `editors`: Array(string) # The editors of the incident.
+Editors are listed in the incident citation and can promote user-submitted records to incident reports.

 Text